Robert Hilton Matheson, WWI, France

 National Library of Australia

 When conducting genealogy research, knowing where to find relevant information can sometimes be difficult.
 This is where a library can be of great assistance.
-The National Library of Australia (NLA) in Canberra is operated by the Library Council as per the National Library Act (1960).
-The National Library of Australia first opened in 1901 and was…
+The National Library of Australia (NLA), Canberra is operated by the Library Council as per the National Library Act (1960).
+In 1901 the National Library of Australia first opened and was relocated to Canberra in 1927…

 Genealogy Courses